Transmitting qubits through relativistic fields: Transmitting a qubit state into the field

-Note that, for strong interactions, the four field states $\{\ket0,\ket{\alpha_1},\ket{\alpha_2},\ket{\alpha_1+\alpha_2}\}$ are pairwise (almost) orthogonal, i.e., their mutual overlap is neglible ($\braket{\alpha_1}{\alpha_2}\approx0$ etc.).
-This condition is reached in the limit of large interaction strength, as measured by $\integral{k}{}{}|\alpha_1|^2$ and $\integral{k}{}{}|\alpha_2|^2$, which can be achieved by choosing a large enough coupling constant $\mu_A$.
-Note that, in this limit, Alice is (almost) maximally entangled with the field after the two couplings, independent of what her initial state was.
-However, a measurement of Alice's detector can only reveal \emph{in which way} her initial state (parametrized by the coefficients $x_\pm$) is now encoded in the field, but it cannot reveal information about that state itself.
+Note that Alice, independently of what her initial state was, is (almost) maximally entangled with the field after the two couplings if the four field states $\{\ket0,\ket{\alpha_1},\ket{\alpha_2},\ket{\alpha_1+\alpha_2}\}$ are pairwise (almost) orthogonal, i.e., if their mutual overlap is neglible ($\braket{\alpha_1}{\alpha_2}\approx0$ etc.).
+This is the case when $\integral{k}{}{}\left|\alpha_1(k)\right|^2$ and $\integral{k}{}{}\left|\alpha_2(k)\right|^2$ are large (see \eqref{eq:coherentstateproduct}), which can be achieved by choosing the coupling constant $\mu_A$ large enough.
+However, despite Alice being maximally entangled with the field, a measurement of Alice's detector can only reveal \emph{in which way} her initial state (parametrized by the coefficients $x_\pm$) is now encoded in the field, but it cannot reveal information about that state itself.
 All information about Alice's initial state has been transferred to the field.